-Paris in November is calm, a kind of resting month before the start of the Christmas or festive season.
+Paris in November is calm, a resting month before the start of the Christmas or festive season.
 November in Paris is the beginning of the low season, almost the only time of the year without many tourists.
 This means that you will see a more authentic city if you decide to visit Paris in November.

 Is Paris in November Busy?
 Crowds Forecast

-Paris in November is calm and if you don’t like the crowds or waiting in line to visit museums or monuments, this is definitely the best month to come!
+Paris in November is calm, and if you don’t like the crowds or waiting in line to visit museums or monuments, this is definitely the best month to come!

 The 11th of November (the Armistice of the WWI) is also a holiday in France.
 This year the 11th of November falls on Wednesday and some people may take a couple of days off for the last mini-holiday in France or abroad before the Christmas holiday.